-At a minimum, the Fraud and Abuse compliance plan shall comply with the Division's policies and procedures for Fraud and Abuse and include the following:
+In accordance with 42 C.F.R. § 438.608, the Fraud and Abuse compliance plan shall comply with the Division's policies and procedures for Fraud and Abuse and include the following:

 - 1. The designation of a Fraud and Abuse Compliance Officer and a compliance committee that is accountable to senior management; - 2.
-Effective training and education for the Fraud and Abuse Compliance Officer and the Contractor's employees; - 3.
+Effective training and education for the Fraud and Abuse Compliance Officer and the Contractor's employees.
+Training shall include, but not be limited to: - a.
+Annual training of all employees; - b.
+New hire training within thirty (30) days of beginning date of employment. - 3.
 Operation of a Fraud and Abuse Hotline during which all calls are recorded.
 The Division may request to review call recordings at its discretion; - 4.
 Effective lines of communication between the Fraud and Abuse Compliance Officer and the Contractor's employees; - 5.
 Enforcement of standards through well publicized disciplinary guidelines (e.g., provision for internal monitoring and auditing); - 6.
-Provision for prompt response to detected offenses and for development of corrective action initiatives relating to this Contract;
+Provision for prompt response to detected offenses and for development of corrective action initiatives relating to this Contract; - 7.
+Provisions for ongoing monitoring and auditing of Contractor systems, including but not limited to, claims processing, billing and financial operations, enrollment functions, member services, continuous quality improvement activities, and provider activities; - 8.
+Protections to ensure that no individual who reports program integrity related violations or suspected Fraud and/or Abuse is retaliated against by anyone who is employed by or contracts with the Contractor.
+The Contractor shall ensure that the identity of individuals reporting violations of the compliance plan shall be held confidentially to the extent possible.
+Anyone who believes that he or she has been retaliated against may report this violation to Division of Medicaid and/or the U.S. Office of Inspector General;

-7. Procedures for:
+9. Procedures for:

 a.
-Conducting regular reviews and audits of operations to guard against Fraud and Abuse;
+Conducting regular reviews and audits of operations to guard against Fraud and